 · Reward staff with social activities and fun to keep them engaged and bonded as a team.

-Drawing on the groundbreaking research of Brene Brown into the impact of shame, courage and vulnerability on wellbeing we were asked to practice self-compassion, simply show up and do our best, dismiss perfectionism and embrace healthy striving.
+Drawing on the groundbreaking research of Brene Brown into the impact of shame, courage and vulnerability on wellbeing, we were asked to practice self-compassion.
+Simply show up and do our best, dismissing perfectionism and embracing healthy striving.